Nitika13/Matchmaking/README.md

 # Matchmaking
-# 🔥 AI-Based Matchmaking System

-## 📌 Project Overview
-This project is an **AI-powered matchmaking system** that intelligently pairs users based on their textual responses.
+This script is written for **AI-powered matchmaking system** that intelligently pairs users based on their textual responses.
 It uses **Word2Vec embeddings** to understand the semantic meaning of responses and **cosine similarity** to determine how closely two users' responses align.

 ✅ **Friendship & Social Networking** – Matching users with similar interests.